maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module14.md

 ### 1. Talking with the board
 First, I needed to have a working Python script that allows me to communicate with my board.
 For the moment, I type the commands (like b21 to switch on the second led on the slave on address b) directly in the terminal with a Serial connection through Putty or the Arduino IDE.

-I installed PySerial (`pip install pyserial`), opened a new serial connection on the right port, with the right baudrate and then, using `serial.write()` I can automate the sending of the commands and light up the LEDs.
+I installed PySerial (`pip install pyserial`), opened a new serial connection on the right port, with the right baud rate, and then, using `serial.write()` I can automate the sending of the commands and light up the LEDs.
 The code itself is pretty easy but works well.

 <video width="700" height="480" autoplay loop>
   <source src="./../../img/mod14/blink.mp4" type="video/mp4">